cedar-policy/rfcs/text/0068-entity-tags.md

 ```
 In essence: We alter the definition of entity types to include attributes with type `{ T }`, where `T` is any type not mentioning another tags type.
 Not shown here are the productions for `RecType` and `AttrDecls`, which apply to records rather than entities.
 These productions are unchanged---normal records may not include attributes with `{ T }` types.

-The JSON syntax for schemas specifies tags as records with a `default` type.
+The JSON syntax for schemas specifies tags as records with a `default` element, rather than an `attributes` element.
 Doing so leverages the analogy that tags are like records in which all attributes are optional, with the same type.
 Here's our introductory example schema in this format:
 ```
 "entityTypes": {
     "User" : {